SB 3 and HB 1, Comparing Ohio’s Two Leading Criminal Justice Reform Bills

 The ACLU of Ohio supports HB1.

-HB 1 expands the use of treatment rather than conviction for people struggling with drug or alcohol addiction, and works to seal old records of nonviolent crimes.
-It’s goal is to get people struggling with addiction the help they need, and allow them to rebuild their lives.
+HB 1 expands the use of drug treatment rather than conviction for people struggling with drug or alcohol addiction, works to seal old records of nonviolent crimes, and increase other non-incarceration support.
+Its goal is to get people struggling with addiction the help they need, and allow them to rebuild their lives.

 In short, HB1 would: